Educational Technology and Digital Literacy

-Among the many responsibilities, New Hampshire Educational Technology helps to oversee the State Title IV-A Program, offers guidance and resources for educators, schools, and districts on the effective use of technology and improvement of digital literacy for students and educators, and represents the Department of Education as a member of the New Hampshire School Connectivity Initiative (NHSCI).
+Among the many responsibilities, New Hampshire Educational Technology helps to oversee the State Title IV-A Program, offers guidance and resources for educators, schools, and districts on developing effective Title IV-A programs; the effective use of technologies for learning; digital tools, and resources; and improvement of digital literacy for students and educators.

 New Hampshire Educational Technology may also collect and disseminate information on the use of Information and Communication Technologies in education, such as annual technology surveys, technology planning, online and digital learning, library media services, Internet safety, and the federal E-Rate program, based on current trends, research, and funding opportunities.

 NH Educators Online (NHEON.org)